Pinkyjangid13/eegsignals/README.md

 # eegsignals
-Here is teh code i have for my project name as eeg in signal processing
+Here is code i have done  for my project name as eeg in signal processing in which a comparative study of eeg signals using traditional methods vs deep learning methods.